Omikhleia/resilient.sile/examples/manual-styling/advanced/folio.md

         indent: false
 ```

-That common parent style is where we would ideally define the font, for instance
+That common parent style is where we would ideally define the font, for instance to use old-style numbering.
-to use old-style numbering.
-It is also where we can define the numbering format.
-Robert Bringhurst says: "It is usual to set folios in the text size"---so we won't
-change the font size.
+Robert Bringhurst says: "It is usual to set folios in the text size"---so we won't change the font size.

 ```yaml
 folio-base: